 Knowing my focus drove my mind into thinking.
 Ideas just kept popping up.
 I was able to come up with specific topics and what to write about those topics specially.
 Because now I only think on the area of my defined focus.

 Remember the days of endless researching?
 It is now put to good use.
 Because I just remembered the topics that I kept stumbling upon and the topics I fervently hoped were written more precisely.

 More presentable and well-defined profile

 So what?
-Profile is the number thing that your audience will look at and that is the crucial point of making them stay and want to see more or leave and look for a more promising profile.
+A profile is the number one thing that your audience will look at and that is the crucial point of making them stay and want to see more or leave and look for a more promising profile.

 Well-defined financial plan

 Of course, I am an accountant and financial advisor.
-Business planning and controlling are my background.
+Business planning and controlling are my backgrounds.
 Naturally, the numbers will always be part of my decision and strategy.
 With a clearer campaign plan, I have identified more reliable sources of income.
-Lingering doubt on how am I able to sustain my site financially and live off of my business now have a definite answer.
+Lingering doubt on how is I able to sustain my site financially and live off of my business now have a definite answer.